 - Separate public presentation services from private AI runtime services.

-- Apply controlled backup and retention policies.
+- Apply controlled backup, retention, and restoration policies.

 - Validate every optional external integration.

-15. DEPLOYMENT STACK
+15. DEPLOYMENT STACK ↑

 The application can run on a workstation, development computer, dedicated GPU host, private LAN server, or small organizational infrastructure.